Enver Hoxha: Relations with Yugoslavia

 Stalin advised Hoxha that Yugoslavia was attempting to annex Albania: "We did not know that the Yugoslavs, under the pretext of 'defending' your country against an attack from the Greek fascists, wanted to bring units of their army into the PRA [People's Republic of Albania].
 They tried to do this in a very secretive manner.
 In reality, their aim in this direction was utterly hostile, for they intended to overturn the situation in Albania."
 By June 1947, the Central Committee of Yugoslavia began publicly condemning Hoxha, accusing him of taking an individualistic and anti-Marxist line.
 When Albania responded by making agreements with the Soviet Union to purchase a supply of agricultural machinery, Yugoslavia said that Albania could not enter into any agreements with other countries without Yugoslav approval.

 Koçi Xoxe tried to stop Hoxha from improving relations with Bulgaria, reasoning that Albania would be more stable with one trading partner rather than with many.
 Nako Spiru, an anti-Yugoslav member of the Party, condemned Xoxe and vice versa.
-With no one coming to Spiru's defense, he viewed the situation as hopeless and feared that Yugoslav domination of his nation was imminent, which caused him to commit suicide in November.
+With no one coming to Spiru's defense, he viewed the situation as hopeless and feared that Yugoslav domination of his nation was imminent; Spiru apparently committed suicide in November 1947.

-At the Eighth Plenum of the Central Committee of the Party which lasted from 26 February to 8 March 1948, Xoxe was implicated in a plot to isolate Hoxha and consolidate his own power.
+At the Eighth Plenum of the Central Committee of the Party (26 February to 8 March 1948) Xoxe was implicated in a plot to isolate Hoxha and to consolidate his own power.
 He accused Hoxha of being responsible for the decline in relations with Yugoslavia and stated that a Soviet military mission should be expelled in favor of a Yugoslav counterpart.
-Hoxha managed to remain firm and his support had not declined.
-When Yugoslavia publicly broke with the Soviet Union, Hoxha's support base grew stronger.
+Hoxha remained firm; his support had not declined.
+When Yugoslavia publicly broke with the Soviet Union, Hoxha's support-base grew stronger.
 Then, on 1 July 1948, Tirana called on all Yugoslav technical advisors to leave the country and unilaterally declared all treaties and agreements between the two countries null and void.
-Xoxe was expelled from the party and on 13 June 1949, he was executed by hanging.
+Xoxe was expelled from the party, and on 13 June 1949, he was executed by hanging.